sgtp/bh24-data-quality/paper/paper.md

 # The context (purpose) of data use
 Obviously, data is valuable insofar it has a (possibly potential) purpose, e.g.: to generate new insights, or for instance to validate an hypothesis.
 Therefore in order to assess the value of data we need to characterize how data relates to its usage to address a given purpose.
 We can, in a first approximation, consider a “question” (e.g.: a research question, or a business question) as the “purpose” of a dataset.
-We can then break down how we characterize such a question, and how we characterize the relation of a dataset to such a question, and life cycle of such question.
+We can then break down how we characterize such a question, and how we characterize the relation of a dataset to such a question, as well as the life cycle of such question.
-Can we then identify some “typical and relative” contexts?
+Can we then identify some “typical and relative” patterns for such questions, corresponding to different classes, or contexts, of use?

 ## Aspects characterizing the business need
+One way to characterise a "data question" is based on its relation to its intended usage in a business, by considering:
 ### Breadth
 Whether the use of data is specific to a given question, or just explorative.
-- Specific.
-One single question to be answered.
-- Thematic.
-A class of questions on a specific topic to be answered.
-- Explorative.
-No specific question.
-Just checking the data to see what is in it.
+- **Specific**.
+Data is intended to be used to answer one specific question.
+- **Thematic**.
+Data is intended to be used to answer a range of related questions.
+- **Explorative**.
+Data is not intended to answer a specific question, but rather availble for exploration.
 ### Question life cycle
 Where a question is in its life cycle:
-- Initiating
-- Mature
-- Phase-out
+- **Initiating**.
+The question the data is called to answer is in the its initial phases, vs delivering value.
+- **Mature**.
+The question the data is called to answer is routinely delivering value.
+- **Phase-out**.
+The question the data is called to answer is being phased out.

 ## Aspects characterizing the usage of data to address a business need
+Another way to characterise data is how it relates to the business question.
 ### Competitiveness
-Whether the use of data is providing a competitive advantage, with the implication that there is value in data that others don’t have (yet), or not.
+Whether the data is providing a competitive advantage in answering a qustion (with the implication that there is value in data that others don’t have access to).
-- **Competitive**: having information that others don’t have (sub-case: having it earlier than others) is of value.
+- **Competitive**: Data is contributing value by providing information that others don’t have (sub-case: having it earlier than others).
 Example: latest news.
-- **Non-competitive**: having information that others don’t have makes no difference.
-- **Synergistic**:  having information that others don’t have is detrimental.
-Example: can a case be reference data?
-The less shared, the worse?
+- **Non-competitive**: There is no particualar value in data being exclusive to a user.
+- **Synergistic**:  Data is providing value by being shared with others.
+Example: reference data, where the more this is shared, the more data integration costs are minimized.
 ### Recurrence
 The relation between purpose and time.
 Another possible category is the “life-span”.
 Is the task a once-only task, or a repeated task?